Skip to contents

 What v0.1.x Delivers Today

-v0.1.x is the research layer:
+v0.1.x is the correctness-first research layer.
+It already covers:

 The path from a validated experiment-store entry to a running edge device is shorter than it looks.
 The research work done in v0.1.x is not throwaway scaffolding – it is the foundation the production system builds on.